1 Samuel 28: The Philistines gather against Israel (28:1–2)

-Verses 1–2 continue the story of David's time among the Philistines, which will be picked up again in chapters 29–30.
-As the Philistines prepared for another war against Israel, David was placed in an awkward position to prove his loyalty to Achish by going to fight against his own people.
+Verses 1–2 continue the story of David's time among the Philistines, which will be resumed in chapters 29–30.
+As the Philistines prepared for another war against Israel, David was placed in an awkward position to prove his loyalty to Achish (/hbo/; אָכִישׁ) by going to fight against his own people.

 Saul and the Medium of Endor (28:3–25)

 Witch of Endor by Nikolai Ge, 1857.

-At his camp at Gilboa, facing the big army of Philistines at Shunem, Saul was in utter fear because he had no access to divine guidance, as described in verses 3–6:
+At his camp at Mount Gilboa, facing the big army of Philistines at Shunem, Saul was in utter fear because he had no access to divine guidance, as described in verses 3–6: